-Jon Korfmacher, PhD, is an Associate Professor and Director of the Child Development PhD Program at Erikson Institute.
+Jon Korfmacher, PhD, is a Senior Research Fellow at Chapin Hall at University of Chicago.
 Dr. Korfmacher is a Board Member of ZERO TO THREE.

 Jon Korfmacher, PhD, has devoted his career to forwarding scientific knowledge and applying what he and others have learned in practical ways related to home visitation.
-He is an active member of the Erikson Institute faculty and, after almost 20 years, was appointed Director of the Child Development PhD program.
-He also directs the Illinois Child Parent Psychotherapy Learning Collaborative, a project at Erikson supporting community clinicians in the use of Child Parent Psychotherapy with young children exposed to trauma and their families.
+He joined Chapin Hall after over twenty years on the faculty at Erikson Institute, where he directed the Illinois Child Parent Psychotherapy Learning Collaborative, a project supporting community clinicians in the use of Child Parent Psychotherapy with young children and their families exposed to trauma.

-Dr. Korfmacher is a Zero to Three Fellow and has served on the Program Workgroup for several years.
+Dr. Korfmacher is a Zero to Three Fellow and currently chairs the Annual Conference Program Workgroup.